hl2guide/Awesome-Visual-Studio-Code-Extensions/README.md

 These are a list of the awesome must-use extensions I use every day :D _Themes and icons are not included in the list._

+Extensions add or change functionality within Visual Studio Code.

 The easiest way to install them is to use the in-app "extensions" section of Visual Studio Code left sidebar and search the exact names below (headers).

-The links have more details about the extension, including any related keyboard shortcuts.
+The links have more details about each extension, including any related keyboard shortcuts.

-First off, Language Packs: [Link](https://marketplace.visualstudio.com/search?term=Microsoft&target=VSCode&category=Language%20Packs&sortBy=Name)
+First off, some Language Packs for non-US coders: [Link](https://marketplace.visualstudio.com/search?term=Microsoft&target=VSCode&category=Language%20Packs&sortBy=Name)

+Next be sure to disble any extensions, themes and icons that you may use in the future and remove extensions you won't use again.\
+This will help keep Visual Studio's fast performance, especially during startup.

 ## Auto Close Tag